Chicken Little (2005 film): Plot

 A year later, Chicken Little has become infamous in the town for being prone to ruin everything accidentally.
-His only friends are outcasts like himself: Abby Mallard (nicknamed "Ugly Duckling"), Runt (who is a gigantic pig), and Fish Out of Water (who wears a helmet full of tap water).
-Trying to help, Abby encourages Chicken Little to talk to his father, but he only wants to make his dad proud of him.
-He joins his school's baseball team to recover his reputation and his father's pride but is made last until the ninth inning of the last game.
-Chicken Little is reluctantly called to bat by the coach (even though the coach is sure that he will lose the game for them and urges him not to swing).
-Chicken Little hits the ball and makes it past first, second, and third bases but is met at home plate by the outfielders.
+His only friends are other outcasts: Abby Mallard (nicknamed "The Ugly Duckling"), Runt (a cowardly pig), and Fish Out of Water (who wears a helmet full of tap water).
+Chicken Little joins his school's baseball team to recover his reputation and his father's pride but is made last until the ninth inning of the last game.
+He hits the ball and makes it past first, second, and third bases but is met at home plate by the outfielders.
 He tries sliding onto the home plate but is touched by the ball.
-While it is presumed he lost the game, the umpire brushes away the dust to reveal Chicken Little's foot is barely touching home plate, thus declaring Chicken Little safe and the game won; Chicken Little is hailed as a hero for winning the pennant.
+While it is presumed he lost the game, the umpire brushes away the dust to reveal Chicken Little's foot is touching home plate, thus declaring him safe and the game won; Chicken Little is hailed as a hero for winning the pennant.

-Later that night back at home, Chicken Little is hit on the head yet again by the same "piece of the sky" — only to find out that it is not a piece of the sky, but a panel that blends into the background (which would thereby explain why Chicken Little was unable to find it last time).
+Later that night back at home, Chicken Little is hit on the head yet again by the same "piece of the sky" — only to find out that it is not that, but rather a panel that blends into the background (which would thereby explain why Chicken Little could not find it last time).
 He calls his friends over to help figure out what it is.